seabbs/idmodelr/README.md

 should be listed (aim for less than 40 characters).
 An entry for `model_details` is also required (see [`model_details.R`](https://github.com/seabbs/idmodelr/blob/master/data-raw/model_details.R%20for%20help%20with%20this)).
-Please consider also adding to the testing suite for your new model.Models can either be added via a pull request (i.e make all desired changes and then run `make`) or via an issue.
+Please consider also adding to the testing suite for your new model.
+Models can either be added via a pull request (i.e make all desired changes and then run `make`) or via an issue.

-To add a new family of models (i.e stochastic models (*Note: These are currently planned in the current development cycle*)) please open an [issue](https://github.com/seabbs/idmodelr/issues) outlining your proposed approach.
+To add a new family of models (i.e stochastic models) please open an [issue](https://github.com/seabbs/idmodelr/issues) outlining your proposed approach.
 A new family of models is likely to require at least its own `solve_` (equivalent to